 - Transfer the Oreo crumbs to a large bowl.
 Stir in 6 tablespoons of melted butter and use a fork to incorporate the butter into the cookie crumbs.

 - Place a heaping tablespoon of Oreo mixture in each cupcake liner.
-I used a 1 tablespoon cookie dough scoop (found on Amazon) to simplify this process.
+I used a 1 tablespoon cookie scoop to simplify this process.
 Firmly press the crumbs into the bottom of each cup.

 - Next comes the cream cheese layer.
 Mix an 8 ounce package of cream cheese with a mixer until it is light and fluffy.
 Add in 2 tablespoons of milk, 1/4 cup granulated sugar, and mix well.
 Stir in 1 heaping cup full of Cool Whip *see note above if you don’t know what Cool Whip is, or it’s not available where you live.
 Place a heaping tablespoon of mixture on top of the Oreo layer.
 Use a spoon to spread the mixture evenly.